pyofwave/repotheweb/www/maps/mapSchema.md

 The "proj" location schema provides a way to place a marker in a specific schema, but it's relation to objects in the base layer may change dependant on provider.

-The subschema is the standard used by the content, defaulting to latitude&longitude ("latlon").
+The subschema is the standard used by the content, as the number of an EPSG standard, defaulting to 4326 (WGS84, latitude&longitude).
 The content is two numbers in that projection standard defined by the subschema seperated by a comma (,).
 It may be postfixed with a detail URL.

-Supported subschemas/projections include:

-- TODO: define a list of supported projections.
-- latlon (latitude&longitude)
-- more may be supported by mapping services

 ###web###